 The 18th installment to join the ranks of MCU films, and it stars Chadwick Boseman, Michael B. Jordan, and was directed by Ryan Coogler.
 The events of this movie takes place shortly after the events of Captain America: Civil War and the country of Wakanda is still grieving over the loss of slain King T’Chaka.
-Prince T’Challa must now fill in the huge role that his father left behind as king as well as balancing the duties that comes with possessing the powers of the Black Panther.
+Prince T’Challa must now fill in the huge kingly role that his father left behind as well as balancing the duties that come with possessing the powers of the Black Panther.

 Coming into this film I had high hopes given who was directing this film.
 I loved Ryan Coogler’s work in Fruitville Station, and even more so in the Rocky spinoff film, Creed.
 Both of which featured actor, Michael B. Jordan in the lead role.
 Coogler and Jordan have been a recipe for success and I had no doubt in my mind that the two wouldn’t capture that same magic together for the third time.

 This film had three main characters; Chadwick Boseman as the Black Panther/T’Challa, Michael B. Jordan as Erik Killmonger, and the country of Wakanda itself.
-From the very first scene we were introduced to the backstory of how Wakanda came to be.
+From the very first scene, we were introduced to the backstory of how Wakanda came to be.
 It was a crash course for the non-comic book readers.
 This film immersed the audience into this world and made you care about the culture.
 Everyone on social media could not get enough of that fictional place after the film came out.
 The CGI effects put into crafting Wakanda were beautifully done, of course.
 It was truly a Marvel to see when T’Challa’s ship first flew into the camouflaged mountain concealing the most technologically advanced country in the world.

 As perfect as the fictitious country of Wakanda seems, it still has its faults.
 The country’s true identity is shielded from the outside world.
 Much like some of our favorite superheroes, Wakanda wears a mask to hide its true self as a means of self-preservation.
 While the world looks at Wakanda as a poor nation, it is actually thriving more than ever.
 Even at the expense of some of their neighboring countries.
 Humanitarian aid is discussed by T’Challa’s love interest, Nakia (Lupita Nyong’o) that made me stop and think to myself, “Could my country be doing more to help those both foreign and domestic?”
 As subtle as it was, I saw the political undertones and I appreciated it.

 Ryan Coogler did an excellent job in balancing screen time between the antagonist and protagonist.
-There was some wait time before we got to see Michael B .
-Jordan on screen, but when he showed up, he delivered.
+There was some wait time before we got to see Michael B. Jordan on screen, but when he showed up, he delivered.
 Killmonger’s upbringing and motivations were relatable and humbling.
 He grew up black and fatherless in a poor African-American neighborhood, felt a sense of abandonment by his people, and he wanted to do what so many whites had done to his ancestors many years ago.
 He wanted to conquer the world, liberate his people, and reshape it in his own image.
 Killmonger truly felt like what he was doing was right and I love those types of villains.
 I almost found myself rooting for Killmonger at times whenever he made a solid point regarding his motives.
 Michael B. Jordan absolutely stole the show, and he’s probably my favorite MCU villain to date.

 The Musical Score